You are here

 - Developing an extensive career network

 However, be sure to keep in mind the Federal and State Child Labor Laws enforced in Georgia.
 For example, those working under the age of 18 need to have a work permit (only if you’re getting paid—you don’t need one if you’re volunteering).
 Also, keep in mind that if there’s a difference between the two levels (federal or state) the stricter law is usually the one enforced.

 Be sure to check out the Department of Labor’s FAQ section for more information about child labor laws in Georgia.

-Even the smallest/simplest of jobs can help tone a variety of skills that can be benefitial in college and/or outside of school.
+Even the smallest/simplest of jobs can help tone a variety of skills that can be beneficial in college and outside of school.
 Why not take this opportunity to help advance your future?

 About the Author